contractautomataproject/ContractAutomataLib/README.md

  orchestration or choreography of a composition of services, and with extensions to modalities (MSCA) and product lines (FMCA).

-The tool is undergoing a refactoring in Java 8 and redesigning.
-At the time of writing, the package contractAutomata is almost totally rewritten in Java 8.
+The source code has been almost totally redesigned and refactored  in Java 8.

 <h2>Usage</h2>